mgulyas42/NASsible/README.md

    ansible-vault create secrets.yml
    ```

-   You must define all possible secrets variables in your `secrets.yml` file, but you can leave them empty if a service does not require them.
+   You must define all possible secrets variables in your `secrets.yml` file, but you can  ansible-vault create secrets.ymlleave them empty if a service does not require them.
 For example:

    ```yaml
    transmission_passwd: